Whether you're working towards personal goals or professional goals these tips can help you achieve whatever it is you desire.

 - An improvement in your skills

-- Happiness by practicing your passion daily
+- Happiness by practising your passion daily

-By clearly outlining the positives this makes your goal seem that much more worth while.
+By clearly outlining the positives this makes your goal seem that much more worthwhile.

 3. Share your GoalsShare your goals with someone (or many people) that can help keep you accountable.
 Not only can they encourage you and remind you of your wishes, but just by saying your goals out loud and knowing other people know of them gives you a sense of pride and accountability.